How to use “faith” and “belief” in life.

 3. BELIEF

-As a contrast, the word “belief” is used on this website to describe, ‘what we accept as real as a result of our personal experiences, when they fit an effective ‘evaluation framework’.
-That relates to what we come, as a minimum, to believe beyond reasonable doubt … i.e. through evidence we recieve and the use of our own trusted analysis of it.
+As a contrast, the word “belief” is used on this website to describe, ‘what we accept as real as a result of our personal experiences, when they fit within an effective ‘evaluation framework’.
+That relates to what we come, as a minimum, to believe beyond reasonable doubt … i.e. through evidence we receive and the use of our own trusted analysis of it.
 Look, I can assure you that there is some serious evidence potentially available out there to help you on your journey.
 And trust me again, the ‘old auditor’ (me) needed lots of sound evidence to be convinced.
 Yes, you will find that evidence for yourself if you know how and where to look.
 And this website tries to guide readers to find that evidence they each need.

 The development of ‘sound belief’ in God will not occur in the same timely manner for everyone of course.
 We are all different.
 Each of us are affected by our own individual genes and the environments in which our personalities have been shaped.
 Some of us will require more valid and relevant evidence to believe than others, as a result.
 And the strength of ‘belief building’ events in life will obviously vary from person to person.